The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions: Description and analysis of individual systems

 Due to the small activity level and the large number of observations, the GLS periodogram of the velocity series is very clean, with significant peaks clearly coming out of the noise background.
 So, even if the final characterization of the planetary system parameters is performed through a Bayesian-based MCMC approach, a step-by-step analysis of the system, characterizing and then removing one planet after the other from the data, will provide an excellent illustration of the significance of the planet detection in this system.
 The most prominent peak in the GLS periodogram is at a period around 20 days.
-Deriving a Keplerian solution for this planet and then removing the corresponding signal from the raw RVs makes a clear signal at 86 days appear in the GLS periodogram of the residuals (Fig.~\ref{udry:fig6}).
+Deriving a Keplerian solution for this planet and then removing the corresponding signal from the raw RVs makes a clear signal at 86 days appear in the GLS periodogram of the residuals (Fig.\,\ref{udry:fig6}).
 Keeping on with the same approach, we can clearly identify, sequentially, significant signals first at 13.9 and then at 5.3 days.
 It has to be noted here that none of the significant periods in the data are close to the stellar rotational period, 46.8 days, estimated from the activity index (Table\,\ref{table:star}).

-As described in Sec.~\ref{sec:analysis}, the final determination of the planetary system parameters is performed using a MCMC sampler and a model composed of four Keplerians representing the planetary signals, and an extra white-noise jitter to consider potential stellar or instrumental noise not included in the RV error bars (the $\sigma_{JIT}$ parameter, see Table \ref{tab-mcmc-params}).
-Phase-folded planetary solutions, as well as the RV residuals around the best solution, are displayed in Fig.~\ref{udry:fig7}.
+As described in Sec.\,\ref{sec:analysis}, the final determination of the planetary system parameters is performed using a MCMC sampler and a model composed of four Keplerians representing the planetary signals, and an extra white-noise jitter to consider potential stellar or instrumental noise not included in the RV error bars (the $\sigma_{JIT}$ parameter, see Table\,\ref{tab-mcmc-params}).
+Phase-folded planetary solutions, as well as the RV residuals around the best solution, are displayed in Fig.\,\ref{udry:fig7}.
 The best-fit parameters are reported in Table\,\ref{HD20781_tab-mcmc-Summary_params}.
-Checking in Fig.~\ref{app:figHD20781} if any announced planet matches any signal in the activity indicators, we see that the 86-day Neptune-mass planet is close to the detected peaks in the \logrhk\,time-series at 115, 81 and 68 days.
-The amplitude of these signals is $\sim$0.01 dex, 20 times smaller than the solar magnetic cycle variation.
-Such signals can therefore not be responsible for the 2.6\,\ms periodic variation detected in the RVs at 86 days.
-In addition, fitting the 115-day signal removes all power at 68 and 81 days, therefore we are confident that the 86-day signal detected in the RVs is associated to the presence of a Neptune-mass planet orbiting { HD}\,20781.